Stencyl/stencylpedia/chapter-d/engine-extensions.md

 Native Extensions allow Haxe code to call Objective-C, C++ or Java code, thereby allowing hooks to native functionality and APIs.

 Read our article on [Native Extensions](http://www.stencyl.com/help/view/how-to-create-native-engine-extension/) to learn how to create them.

+## Publishing an Extension

+You've now finished up an extension and want to share it with the community.
+Here's what you need to do.

+#### Step 1: Remove the Source (optional)

+If you aren't going to open-source your extension, you should omit the **project/** subfolder from your redistributed extension.

+#### Step 2: ZIP it up

+Now, ZIP up the folder containing your extension.

+#### Step 3: Post it to our forums

+[Start a forum topic](http://community.stencyl.com/index.php/board,70.0.html) in our Extensions forum to get feedback.

+#### Step 4: Tell us about it

+*Once your extension receives sufficient feedback*, [contact us](http://www.stencyl.com/about/contact/) about getting it added to our official repository.

 ## FAQ